 Another reason for people who choose to eat virgin coconut oil in capsules is that they want to step up their health but they can't imagine themselves eating the oil as food in every meal and making their lips so oily.
 If you're like them, purchasing virgin coconut oil in capsules is your best bet.

 Get on Amazon to do some research first because you can find lots of different brands of virgin coconut oil there.
-And what makes it an interesting and attractive place for research is their real customer reviews.
+And what makes it an interesting and attractive place for research is their customer reviews.

 Make a list of your top 5 brands.
 Choose those that score at least a 4-star and have 50 reviews or more with a mixture of mostly good and some bad reviews.